Multibeam echosounder

 A multibeam echosounder (MBES) is a type of sonar that is used to map the seabed.
 It emits acoustic waves in a fan shape beneath its transceiver.
 The time it takes for the sound waves to reflect off the seabed and return to the receiver is used to calculate the water depth.
-Unlike other sonars and echo sounders, MBES uses beamforming to extract directional information from the returning soundwaves, producing a swath of depth soundings from a single ping.
+Unlike other sonars and echo sounders, MBES uses beamforming to extract directional information from the returning soundwaves, producing a swathe of depth soundings from a single ping.